 - Should You Do A Penetration Test Or A Vulnerability scan?

 Vulnerability scanning is cybersecurity software that scans for vulnerabilities within a company’s IT infrastructure.

 “Vulnerability scanning technology can help you identify potential weak points in your software, so you can take steps to fix them before they’re exploited,” said Abu Bakar, co-founder, Coding Pixel, a Los Angeles-based software development company.

 “By identifying and addressing vulnerabilities before they can be exploited by hackers, penetration tests help reduce the risk of data breaches and other cybersecurity issues.”

-A vulnerability scanner can identify and create an inventory of a company’s systems, such as servers, desktops, laptops, virtual machines (VMs), containers, firewalls, switches, and printers connected to a network, according to a post by the cybersecurity company Rapid7
+A vulnerability scanner can identify and create an inventory of a company’s systems, such as servers, desktops, laptops, virtual machines (VMs), containers, firewalls, switches, and printers connected to a network.

 Vulnerability scanners will attempt to log in to systems to build a visual scan of the system.
 The result of a vulnerability scan is focusing on any known vulnerabilities within a network and patching them.